MattKotzbauer/plti-asmt1/README.md

 **Files**:

-* driver.py: driver code for type system, evaluation, type checking, and alpha equivalence checks.
+* `driver.py`: driver code for type system, evaluation, type checking, and alpha equivalence checks.
 Also includes a base case test of identity function

-* tests.ipynb: suite of test cases for driver script
+* `tests.ipynb`: suite of test cases for driver script